Your Guide to Safely Removing Ticks

 Steps on How to Safety Remove Ticks

-- Grasp the tick by the head or mouth right where it enters the skin.
+- Grasp the tick by the head or mouth right where it enters the skin

 - Monitor the site of the bite for the next 30 days for the appearance of a rash.

-Recognizing Symptoms and Seeking Medical Assistance
+Recognizing Symptoms and Seeking Medical Assistance Immediately

 Lyme disease manifests differently in individuals, but early recognition is crucial for timely treatment.
 Symptoms may include fatigue, fever, headaches, muscle and joint aches, and swollen lymph nodes.
 Some people develop a bullseye-shaped rash around the tick bite site.
 If you experience any of these symptoms within weeks of a tick bite, it’s important to seek medical assistance promptly.
 Lyme disease is best diagnosed and treated by healthcare professionals, who can administer appropriate tests and prescribe necessary medications.